-In 1978, in Rome, at Il Cielo, a performance space, Slaves Auction Show, an cultural event organized by LIACA for cultural freedom in Italy.
+In 1978, in Rome, at Il Cielo performance space, Art Slaves Auction Show, an cultural event organized by LIACA for cultural freedom in Italy.

 In 1981, in New York, at New York University, The Artist in the First Person, a cultural program presented by the Italian Center for Contemporary Culture of New York University and produced by the artists.